abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/circle-ci-aws/circlecli-installation.md

 ---

 ## Install CircleCI CLI on AWS Graviton2 (Neoverse N1) Instance
-This guide explains how to install the **CircleCI Command Line Interface (CLI)** on an **AWS Graviton2 (Neoverse N1) ARM64 EC2 instance**.
+This guide explains installing the **CircleCI Command Line Interface (CLI)** on an **AWS Graviton2 (Neoverse N1) Arm64 EC2 instance**.
 The CLI enables you to interact with CircleCI directly from your terminal — for validating configuration files, managing pipelines, and operating self-hosted runners on your EC2 instance.

 ### Install Required Packages
-Before installing the CircleCI CLI, make sure your system has the necessary tools for downloading and extracting files.
+Before installing the CircleCI CLI, ensure your system has the necessary tools for downloading and extracting files.

 ```console
 sudo apt update && sudo apt install -y curl tar gzip coreutils gpg git